Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Watch out for steep fees with payday lendersSince MoneyMutual isn’t a direct lender, be cautious when you’re offered a loan by one of its affiliates.
-Short-term loans are notoriously expensive, so you’ll want to make sure you understand the costs before you sign the loan agreement.
-Many lenders charge $10 to $15 for every $100 borrowed, and this amount can quickly add up if you’re late to pay or need to borrow another loan, known as a payday loan cycle.
+It doesn’t cost anything to use MoneyMutual’s service, but because you may be connected with a short-term lender, be cautious when you’re offered a loan by one of its affiliates.
+Short-term loans are notoriously expensive, so you’ll want to make sure you understand the full cost of a loan before you agree to borrow.
+Many lenders charge $10 to $15 for every $100 borrowed, which can quickly add up if you’re late on a payment or need to borrow another loan — this can lead to a situation known as a payday loan cycle.

 Is it safe to use MoneyMutual?

 MoneyMutual has a Consumer Advisory warning on its website about these scams.
 The company doesn’t directly offer loans, nor does it connect people with lenders that offer more than $2,500.
 When reading reviews online, keep an eye out for situations like this.

 It’s good practice take online reviews with a grain of salt.
 Consumers often only leave comments when they feel strong emotions.
 Be sure to read over the terms of using MoneyMutual’s services and your lender’s terms before taking out a loan to have a clear idea of what you should expect when borrowing a short-term loan.